AdrieanKhisbe/bundle-phobia-cli/README.md

 ## Installation

-Just use `npm install -g bundle-phobia-cli` and you're good to go
+Just use `npm install -g bundle-phobia-cli` and you're good to go!

 ## Usage

-For now, just `bundle-phobia <package-name>` and you will get it's stats.
+For now, just `bundle-phobia <package-name>` and you will get its stats.
+You can also query a list of packages, or precise the package version you want to query.
+For instance exact version `lodash@4.12.0` or range version `ora@^3.0.0`.

 ### Detailed Usage